jbcodeforce/shift_left_utils/docs/command.md

 * `report`: Generate a report showing the pipeline...
 * `deploy`: Deploy a pipeline from a given table name,...
 * `report-running-dmls`: Assess for a given table, what are the...
-* `undeploy`: From a given table, when it is a sink it...
+* `undeploy`: From a given sink table, this command goes...
+* `build-execution-plan-from-table`: From a given table, this command goes all...

 ### `pipeline build-metadata`